By Emily Gills

 Plenty of free parking is available at the end of Bombora View and along Swadling Reserve Service Road.
 There are public toilets located at both car parks.

-Lakes Beach is a quiet beach on the Central Coast.
-This hidden gem is the ideal spot for a long walk to ensure you and your dog get enough exercise.
+Lakes Beach is a quiet dog beach on the Central Coast.
+This hidden gem is a great spot for a long walk to ensure you and your dog get enough exercise.